Using a Computer to Create Wireless LAN Network Profiles for the WT-7, WT-6, or WT-5

 Click Next when settings are complete.
 For more information, refer to the table below.

 Option Description Obtain IP address automatically Select this option if the network includes a DHCP server.
 Remove the check from this option if the network does not include a DHCP server or if the IP address is to be configured manually.
-IP address Enter the camera IP address.
-Subnet mask Enter the camera subnet mask.
+IP address Enter an IP address for the WT-5, WT-6, or WT-7.
+Subnet mask Enter a subnet mask for the WT-5, WT-6, or WT-7.
 Default gateway If a gateway is required, select this option and enter the gateway IP address.
 DNS server If a DNS server is required, select this option and enter the DNS server IP address.